Gibbonsville in Lemhi County, Idaho — The American West (Mountains)

 Categories. • Exploration • Native Americans •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 26, 2012, by Chris English of Phoenix, Arizona.
-This page has been viewed 520 times since then.
+This page has been viewed 547 times since then and 27 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on September 26, 2012, by Chris English of Phoenix, Arizona.
 6. submitted on September 30, 2012, by Chris English of Phoenix, Arizona. • Bill Pfingsten was the editor who published this page.